isc-projects/bind9/doc/arm/reference.rst

         An :term:`ipv4_address` or :term:`ipv6_address`.

     ``dscp``
-        A ``number`` between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP.
+        A ``integer`` between 0 and 63, used to select a differentiated services code point (DSCP) value for use with outgoing traffic on operating systems that support DSCP.

     ``port``
-        An IP port ``number``.
-The ``number`` is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
+        An IP port ``integer``.
+It is limited to 0 through 65535, with values below 1024 typically restricted to use by processes running as root.
 In some cases, an asterisk (``*``) character can be used as a placeholder to select a random high-numbered port.

     ``netprefix``
         An IP network specified as an :term:`ip_address`, followed by a slash (``/``) and then the number of bits in the netmask.
 Trailing zeros in an:term:`ip_address` may be omitted.
 For example, ``127/8`` is the network ``127.0.0.0`` with netmask ``255.0.0.0`` and ``1.2.3.0/28`` is network ``1.2.3.0`` with netmask ``255.255.255.240``.